DFEC-R2D2/r2d2/readme.md

     1. Skirt needs to be attached
     1. Leg covers/decorations need to be attached
     1. Leg and dome motors need to be properly mounted
+    1. Dome rotates 360 deg
+    1. Dome doors open/close and TBD body panel doors via servos

 1. R2 shall produce and record telemetry for:
     1. power, current, voltage on batteries, motors, and power distribution (5V, 3.3V)
     1. camera images
     1. sensor data (TBD)

-1. Human Machine Interface (HMI) shall be defined for selected data and displayed/conveyed by R2
+1. Human Machine Interface (HMI):
+    1. Telemetry: HMI shall be defined for selected data and displayed/conveyed by R2
    through: web server, display, sound, dome movement, or TBD method.
 The meanings shall be documented in the user manual
+   1. [KPP] Operation: R2 shall be simple enough an 8 yr old (or RPA pilot) can drive it (Remote Controlled Mode) or switch it into any other state.
+No command line ninja skills shall be required.

 1. R2 shall be fully documented:
     1. All datasheets